 “Let us consider first the need for a tough mind, characterized by incisive thinking, realistic appraisal, and decisive judgment.
 The tough mind is sharp and penetrating, breaking through the crust of legends and myths and sifting the true from the false.
 The tough-minded individual is astute and discerning.
 He has a strong, austere quality that makes for firmness of purpose and solidness of commitment.
 Who doubts that this toughness of mind is one of man’s greatest needs?
 Rarely do we find men who willingly engage in hard, solid thinking.
 There is an almost universal quest for easy answers and half-baked solutions.
 Nothing pains some people more than having to think.”

 Martin Luther King

-The aim of my report on ‘The Super Radiance effect’ is to help more people break through the fallacy of their common senses and social conditioning and so become aware of what our generation can achieve if only we are alert enough to grasp the responsibility.
-Download the report and read the research summaries for yourself and you will see that the facts are unequivocal; the evidence is beyond doubt.
+The aim of my book on ‘The Super Radiance effect’ is to help more people break through the fallacy of their common senses and social conditioning and so become aware of what our generation can achieve if only we are alert enough to grasp the responsibility.
+Download the book and read the research summaries for yourself and you will see that the facts are unequivocal; the evidence is beyond doubt.
 We now have a practical and reliable technology to release our societies from the grip of warfare, terrorism, violence and crime.

 Whether we take advantage of this opportunity or not is entirely up to us.

 You can now buy a hard copy of 'The Super Radiance effect' in paperback from Amazon.
-Much of this article is extracted from "Reinventing management thinking - Using science to liberate the human spirit" by Jeremy Old, now available from Amazon
+Much of this article is extracted from "Reinventing management thinking - Using science to liberate the human spirit" by Jeremy Old, also available from Amazon